Kotlin/kotlinx-rpc/GETTING_STARTED.md

 ```

 It creates a `SharedFlowImpl` class that contains these parameters as properties,
-but this class in internal in `kotlinx.coroutines` and nor `SharedFlow`,
+but this class in internal in `kotlinx.coroutines` and neither `SharedFlow`,
 nor `MutableShatedFlow` interfaces define these properties,
 which makes it impossible (at least for now) to send these properties from one endpoint to another.
 But instances of these flows when deserialized should be created somehow,